 Now, let’s take the optimistic view.

-If we could wave a magic wand and all of the world’s banks embraced Open Banking, what possibilities would open up for them?
+If we could wave a magic wand and all the world’s banks embraced open banking, what possibilities would open up for them?

 It would allow them to create intuitive apps that work in the background, anticipating the customer’s needs, and offering holistic financial advice.
 These apps are driven by algorithms that work best when they have access to the right data and a standard that allows data to be passed around.

 Without all the above, you’ll always be limited in the financial decisions you can make and the products and services you can use.

 “It’s critically important in the modern world for the customer to be empowered with their financial data to enable them to access products and services which work for them.
 Not necessarily for the incumbent supplier of their financial services.”

 What role does FData play in helping all of this become real?

 Since forming in 2013, FData has lobbied front and center for countless regulatory changes and the use of APIs for solving in PSD2.
 But after OBIE was launched in the UK, FData found that several of its members were also operating in other markets.

 This lit a match.
 FData opened a chapter dedicated to North America, followed by chapters in Australasia, India, and South America.
 Every chapter works together to develop strong open banking initiatives and regulations for consumers in their region.

 While these markets are creating a foundation for customer data rights, Gavin says the most successful markets have technology standards for high-quality APIs.